ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 ## How to take care of house plants?

 As every type of house plant is different, they have various needs.
-For this reason when you choose particular types of potted plants, make sure to provide them the **best conditions for their growth and blooming**.
+For this reason when you choose particular types of potted plants, make sure to provide the **best conditions to them, for their proper growth and blooming**.
 Nevertheless, there are some general rules that can help you take care of your indoor plants.

 {% fig %}